hammyhammer/Oracle-DnD_Spell_Reference/README.md

 - User recieves information regarding spell/cantrip
 - Render the data on the page that can be read and interrepted easily.
 - Allow a reset button to search different spells
-- Make it compartible on desktop and mobile.
+- Make it compatible on desktop and mobile.
 - Commit daily

 #### PostMVP